Root Canal Therapy

 Before recommending root canal therapy (RCT), we perform a detailed patient examination, complete with a conversation about your dental history and digital X-rays.
 This enables Dr. Patel and Dr. Buxton to accurately diagnose any tooth that may need RCT.

 For most, root canal therapy aids in the process of restoring an infected tooth.
 Infection is caused by the following:

 If your tooth requires a root canal, we will refer you to an endodontist, a dentist who specializes in saving teeth, to complete the procedure.

 What Happens After a Root Canal?

-- To begin, we conduct the ‘build up’ process, removing the temporary filling placed by the endodontist at the end of the root canal therapy, as well as any old filling and replace with tooth colored filling.
+We start by removing the temporary filling placed by the endodontist, as well as any old filling, and replacing it with tooth-colored filling.

 Step 2: The Preparation

 Once the build-up process is complete, we prepare the tooth for a crown.
 This step involves scanning an image of your tooth into the computer to design a crown, and then the crown is created in the milling unit.

 After a brief 20-minute wait, your CEREC crown will be ready.
 We permanently place the crown, and you will leave with a completely restored, healthy smile, all in one visit.

 Contact Dentistry at East Piedmont